 "There is no denying the talent that overflows as soon as Redleg Husky hits the stage." - High Country Press

 Redleg Husky is a country and bluegrass band from Asheville, North Carolina.
 Since its inception in 2012, the group has been performing its unique blend of American music in barrooms, theaters, and festivals throughout the Southeast and beyond.
-The group has released three recordings of original music in that time, a self-titled EP in 2013, its full-length debut, Carolina, in 2014, and a second LP, My Old Heart in 2016, and Don't Be Bashful in 2018.
+The group has released four recordings of original music in that time, including three full-length albums - Carolina in 2014, My Old Heart in 2016, and Don't Be Bashful in 2018.

-Throughout its short time together, the band has been garnering rave reviews, including features in Asheville's Mountain Xpress and Boone's High Country Press and Watauga Democrat, and regular airplay on regional stations WNCW, WRIR, and WTJU.
-The group has also opened for a number of prominent national acts, including The Tillers, The Howlin' Brothers, and Kim Lenz and the Jaguars.
+Throughout its time together, the band has been garnering rave reviews, including features in Asheville's Mountain Xpress and Boone's High Country Press and Watauga Democrat, and regular airplay on regional stations WNCW, WRIR, and WTJU.
+The group has also opened for a number of prominent national acts, including Larry Keel, The Tillers, and The Howlin' Brothers.

-Redleg Husky features Tim McWilliams on rhythm and lead guitar, banjo, and vocals, Son the Bassman on bass and vocals, and Nick Marino on drums.
+Redleg Husky features Tim McWilliams on rhythm and lead guitar, banjo, and vocals and Son the Bassman on bass and vocals.
 The band has previously included co-founder and songwriter, vocalist, and multi-instrumentalist Misa Giroux, between 2012 and 2016, and vocalist, songwriter, and multi-instrumentalist David Funderburk from 2012 to 2014.

-With more than five hundred shows already under their belt, Tim, Son, and Nick are excited to continue their musical evolution, developing new takes on classic songs, bringing an impassioned live show to audiences throughout the region, and pushing musical boundaries within the many sub-genres of Americana.
+With more than five hundred shows already under their belt, Tim and Son are excited to continue their musical evolution, developing new takes on classic songs, bringing an impassioned live show to audiences throughout the region, and pushing musical boundaries within the many sub-genres of Americana.